Last Updated on

 This is a similar technique to what they use in movies when they need to create extreme size differences that don’t exist.
 One great example is the Lord of the Rings movies.
 The story needed extremely short people to play Hobbits and Dwarves, yet the actors who played them were of average height.

 Getting this cool shot of the Lego Indiana Jones would not have been near as awesome if the photographer hadn’t taken the time to prepare all the little details.
-A pile of dirt, the “sides of the cave,” and a lit match all came together to give us the illusion that this Lego figure was actually caught exploring a dark cave.
+A pile of dirt, the “sides of the cave,” and a lit match all came together to give us the illusion that this Lego figure was caught exploring a dark cave.
 Seeing this picture should give us an appreciation of just how much preparation goes into some toy photography.

 If you’ve seen Jurassic Park, you’ll probably recognize this iconic scene where the lawyer gets eaten off the toilet by a hungry T-rex.
 But wait, the stormtrooper is in the wrong picture.
 Or is the T-rex?